-OK, so that’s the ‘how I did the research’ part over.
-So, what do you think the characteristics of an effective business presentation are?
-Drum roll please…..
+OK, so, what do you think the characteristics of an effective business presentation are?
+Drum roll please….

-The seven common characteristics of an effective business presentation established by the research are:
+The top seven characteristics (in priority order) of an effective business presentation are:

-- a presenter skilled at using delivery techniques
+Presentation Technique One: A presenter skilled at delivery

 Effective Business Presentation Techniques: What about you?

 Surprised?
 Well I guess not.
 Maybe a more interesting question would be; how many of these characteristics or techniques do you demonstrate in preparing for and delivering your presentations?
 Me?
 I’d say I’m pretty good at delivery techniques, structure, defining the goal and I always have an introduction that includes the aim.
-Knowledge of the audience?
+I’ve recently also learnt a whole lot more about how to use PowerPoint!
+But knowledge of the audience?
 Use of stories?
-I definitely could improve in these areas!
+I definitely could improve in these areas.
 What about you?